 [Section 147 inserted by No. 36 of 2000 s.
 18; amended by No. 64 of 2006 s.
 38.]

-148. Election not to be questioned
+148. Election not to be questioned on certain grounds

 No election shall be liable to be questioned by reason of any defect in the title or any want of title of any person by or before whom such election is held, if such person really acted at such election, nor by reason of any formal error or defect in any declaration or other instrument, or in any publication made under this Act or intended to be so made, nor by reason of any such publication being out of time.

-149. Remedy for informalities in election proceedings
+149. Informality in election, Governor’s powers as to

 No election shall be void in consequence solely of any delay in holding the election at the time appointed, or in taking the poll, or in the return of the writ, or in consequence of any impediment of a merely formal nature; and the Governor may adopt such measures as may be necessary for removing any obstacle of a merely formal nature by which the due course of any election might be impeded: